swisnl/filament-activitylog/README.md

 In rare cases you may need to format a specific attribute for a specific model differently than other values of the same type.

-In most cases you should prefer to use `FilamentActivitylog::registerAttributeTableValueFormatter` logic, and match in the formatter on the type of the value, or casts of the model.
+In most cases you should prefer to use `FilamentActivityLog::registerAttributeTableValueFormatter` logic, and match in the formatter on the type of the value, or casts of the model.
 If you really can't match based on this information and need to match on the `$key` and `$recordClass` parameter, the model specific overrides can be a simpler solution.

-You can do this by implementing the `\Swis\Filament\Activitylog\AttributeTable\Contracts\ValuesFormatter` interface.
+You can do this by implementing the `\Swis\Filament\ActivityLog\AttributeTable\Contracts\ValuesFormatter` interface.

 ```php
 <?php